 Benford’s Law

-September 4th, 2008 | Published in Statistics, Video/Audio
+September 4th, 2008 | Published in Video/Audio

 Benford’s Law roughly states that values of measurements in nature often have a logarithmic distribution.
 Which produces a counter-intuitive result that when applied to a wide variety of natural data sets, including stock prices and population numbers, etc. these things tend to follow that distribution.